hashicorp/vault-benchmark/README.md

-# benchmark-vault
+# vault-benchmark

-`benchmark-vault` is a tool designed to test the performance of Vault auth methods and secret engines.
+`vault-benchmark` is a tool designed to test the performance of Vault auth methods and secret engines.

 Vault configuration settings